 Affordable housing in proximity to the research buildings is provided to all students by Memorial Sloan Kettering.
 Housing units are located in family-oriented neighborhoods on or near Manhattan's Upper East Side.
 Students who have spouses or significant others can apply for family units.
 The housing contract runs for the student's duration of study and is automatically renewed each year.

-Currently there are 70 full-time students (28 women, 42 men), with 17 percent minority and 41 percent international.
+Currently there are 77 full-time students (42 women, 35 men), with 18% of domestic students who are underrepresented minority; 43% of the student body are international.
 Applicants are expected to hold an undergraduate degree from an accredited institution and have significant basic science research experience.
 College-level coursework in the following areas is required: biology, chemistry, physics, organic chemistry, mathematics, and biochemistry.

 Graduates of the program are expected to enter into careers as researchers, scientists, and educators in excellent laboratories, hospitals, medical schools, and research institutions throughout the country and around the world.

 The campus is located on Manhattan's Upper East Side, home to some of New York City's best shopping and dining.
 Several world-famous museums are within walking distance, and Central Park is a few blocks away.
 New York also offers theater, live music, outdoor recreation, and cultural attractions such as the Metropolitan Museum of Art, all accessible by public transportation.